This is How to Plan the Best 2 Days in Paris Itinerary

 Another of the top art museums in Paris, Musee d’Orsay houses a collection of Impressionist works from Monet, Renoir, Pissarro and other French painters.
 You can also admire Vincent van Gogh’s famous “Portrait of the Artist” here.

 The museum building itself is also a bit of a masterpiece.
 It’s located in a Beaux-Arts rail station that was constructed for the 1900 Paris Exposition.
-D’Orsay is just across the Seine from the Louvre, so you can squeeze both museums into your 2 days in Paris if you keep your visits short.
+Musee d’Orsay is just across the Seine from the Louvre, so you can squeeze both museums into your 2 days in Paris if you keep your visits short.

 Musee de l’Orangerie